Fujifilm X-A5 vs Nikon D5

 It is notable that the X-A5 offers wifi support, while the D5 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Nikon D5 (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-A5 and the D5 are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the X-A5 followed on from the Fujifilm X-A3.
+Both the X-A5 and the D5 have been discontinued, but can regularly be found used on ebay.
+The D5 was replaced by the Nikon D6, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A5 or the Nikon D5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 7% higher linear resolution.